itsektionen/styrdokument/pm/eng/pm_for_sektionens_utrymmen.md

 #### 2.1.6 Storage containers

 All equipment and materials shall to the utmost extent be packaged, for example in boxes, nets or sacks.
-"Borrowed" storage vessels that the part of the chapter does not own(e.g. Shopping carts) should not be used.
+"Borrowed" storage vessels that the part of the chapter does not own (e.g. shopping carts) should not be used.

 #### 2.1.7 Compliance